florencia-ogorinsky/Predicting-student-retention-in-higher-education/README.md

 # Predicting Student Retention in Higher Education

-This project analyzes key factors that influence university student dropout, leveraging a dataset from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/dataset/697/predict+students+dropout+and+academic+success).
+This project analyzes key factors that influence university student dropout, leveraging a dataset from [Kaggle](https://www.kaggle.com/datasets/thedevastator/higher-education-predictors-of-student-retention).
 The ultimate goal is to understand which variables most significantly impact student retention, and how these factors vary across different academic programs.

 ## 🎯 Project Objective